amanBhagat404/Revise-App/README.md

    ### CS Fundamentals:
     * int this student can decently write the question and remark or answer for the question.
 * I have added delete option also , if a student wants to remove some question from the applicaton he/she can delete it.
-* I have also added TO-DO list feature in this app so that a student can keep tarck of what he/she needs to revise or Do.
+* I have also added TO-DO list feature in this app so that a student can keep tarck of what he/she needs to revise or do.

+##Technology used:
+* I have used node js and Express for backend and HTML,CSS and Javascript for frontend.

+##Database :
+* I have used MySQL database for storing and fetching data for the application.